nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>
 **Warnings**:
 - No other parameters should be given for this command.
-- At least one space between list and -a
+- Give at least one space between list and -a
 </box>

 ### Clearing all suppliers and deliveries : `clear`